Matters — 2025

 Convention Center Land Acquisition at Young and Houston (25-1192A)

-The city is acquiring approximately 36,228 square feet of land near the intersection of Young and Houston Streets from Charter DMN Holdings, LP for the Kay Bailey Hutchison Convention Center Dallas project.
-This land acquisition is essential for the convention center's expansion and development as a major civic facility.
-The City Council approved the acquisition, which includes authority to exercise eminent domain if necessary.
+The City Council authorized the acquisition of approximately 36,228 square feet of land near the intersection of Young and Houston Streets from Charter DMN Holdings, LP to support the Kay Bailey Hutchison Convention Center's master development plan.
+The acquisition included the potential right to use eminent domain if necessary.
+The matter was approved by the City Council.

 Apr 23: Approved

-Full Funding Support for Dallas Area Rapid Transit (25-938A)
+Dallas Area Rapid Transit One-Percent Sales Tax Support (25-938A)

 Mar 26: Approved As Amended